kiranbakale/AMI-Readme/docs/environment_provision.md

 :information_source:&nbsp; Redis prefixes depend on the target Reference Architecture - set `redis_*` for combined Redis, `redis_cache_*` and `redis_persistent_*` for separated Redis setup.

+:information_source:&nbsp; The Toolkit currently **requires** a NFS node to distribute select config.

 ##### Allow Stopping for Updates (GCP)

 For GCP, changing some settings such as `*_machine_type` on a started instance will require restarting it.